lumiere-lighting/lumiere-node-spark/README.md

 # Lumiere with SparkCore

 Lumiere node using the Spark Core.
+Currently, only [NeoPixel lights](https://www.adafruit.com/categories/168) are supported with the existing code base; make sure to read through the [NeoPixel guide](https://learn.adafruit.com/adafruit-neopixel-uberguide/overview) when using these lights.

+## Configure

+Update `lumiere.ino` with the relevant configuration values.
+This should be in a non-committed header file eventually.

 ## Build and flash

-Note that these command use the Spark command line interface and assumes the first Spark found, so if you have more than one Spark connected, then you'll have to manually compile and flash.

-1. You can compile with: `make compile`
+* You can compile with: `make compile`
-1. To flash the Spark via the internet: `make flash`
+* To flash the Spark via the internet: `make flash spark=YOUR_SPARK_ID`
-1. To flash the Spark via the USB, though this involves installing other software: `make flash_usb`
+* To flash the Spark via the USB, though this involves installing other software: `make flash_usb spark=YOUR_SPARK_ID`

 ## Package management